 Citizen involvement is a vital component of IIJA Act compliance.
-As such, resources and activities have been included in this UPWP to implement the Jacksonville MPO Public Participation Plan.
-As a component of our Public Participation Plan, the Jacksonville MPO website will be maintained on a regular basis to broadcast information on MPO activities and to encourage community involvement in the MPO process.
-The MPO will also proactively notify citizens of plans and activities on a regular basis through public notices, press releases, social media, virtual public involvement tools, and other commonly used media outlets and public presentations.
+As such, resources and activities have been included in this UPWP to implement the Jacksonville Urban Area MPO PPP.
+As a component of the PPP, the Jacksonville Urban Area MPO website shall be maintained on a regular basis to broadcast information on MPO activities and to encourage community involvement in the MPO planning process.
+The MPO shall also proactively notify citizens of plans and activities on a regular basis through public notices, press releases, social media, virtual public involvement tools, and other commonly used media outlets and public presentations.

-All MPO plans and programs comply with the public participation provisions of Title VI which states: "[n]o person in the United States shall, on grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
+All MPO plans and programs comply with the public participation provisions of Title VI from the Civil Right Act of 1964 and its amendments which states: "No person in the United States shall, on grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."